ahsanhabib98/RISCV-Keystone/keystone/keystone-experiments/TinyNN-Keystone/README.md

 # Running TinyNN in keystone environment
 These are the steps to build TinyNN in keystone which is non docker but having docker configurations.
-To setup the keystone environment in local machine follow: https://github.com/RamyaBoggaram/Keystone-with-Docker-configurations-as-non-docker
+To setup the keystone environment in local machine follow [these instructions](../../keystone-setup.md)

 # 1. Copy the code